Sheep-y/Attack-Improvement-Mod/README.md

 - [Credits](#credits)

-AIM is a BattleTech mod that fixes, enhances, and customise your combat experience, such as coloured facing rings and targeting lines, tune down roll correction, show heat and stability numbers, or a detailed attack log.
+AIM is a BattleTech mod that fixes, enhances, and customise your combat experience, such as coloured facing rings and targeting lines, tune down roll correction, show distance numbers, or a detailed attack log.
 The default settings aims to not deviate too far from vanilla.

 This mod does *not* modify game data.
 Saves made with this mod on will *not* be affected by disabling or removing this mod.